Deep Tissue Massage in Brentwood, CA

 While both use deeper pressure, myofascial massage specifically targets fascia and compensation patterns.
 Deep tissue focuses more on individual muscle groups.
 April often combines techniques based on your needs.

-Why Choose SAGE HOUSE?
+Why Choose Radiant Holistics?

 - 20+ years, 10,000+ hours experience